wnidy100/IQA/README.md

 # Image Quality Analysis (IQA) in Python

-A simple test codes for IQA with Python
+Simple test codes for IQA with Python
 - BRISQUE
 - SIMM